 - Develop a recovery strategy which is representative of the needs and priorities of the affected communities.

-The PDNA was completed and estimated that losses and damages amount to $155 million and recovery and reconstruction needs to $222 million.
+The PDNA estimated that losses and damages amount to $155 million and recovery and reconstruction needs to $222 million.

 Following the completion of the PDNA report, the project supported the government in its recovery planning and programming of reconstruction funding.
 This included mobilizing resources from financial institutions and development partners, such as $5.9 million from the EU for the reconstruction of 150 houses in Barbuda.